 The use and conditions of stepwells began to decline in the years of the British Raj, who were horrified by the unsanitary conditions of these drinking water bathing spots.
 They began to install pumps and pipes, and eventually outlawed the use of stepwells in some places.

 The remaining stepwells are in varying states of preservation, and some have gone dry.
 Local kids seem to find the ones with water to be terrific diving spots, which seems insanely hazardous.

-One of the most famous stepwells is the Adalaj Vav, located 18 km North of Ahmedabad.
-It is an average of six degrees cooler at the depths at the end of 75 meters of stairs in this beautifully preserved five story well with octagonal landings.
+Adalaj Vav One of the most famous stepwells is the Adalaj Vav, located 18 km North of Ahmedabad.
+It is an average of six degrees cooler at the depths at the end of 75 meters of stairs in this beautifully preserved five-story well with octagonal landings.

-It is one of the few wells historians with a well documented history - the tragic love story of its creation carved on a wall inside the structure in Sanscrit and Pali.
+It is one of the few wells with a richly documented history — featuring the tragic love story of its creation carved on a wall inside the structure in Sanscrit and Pali.

 According to the story, in 1499 the area then known as Dandai Desh was brutally sacked and the ruler killed, leaving behind a beautiful young queen.
 The conquering king, a neighboring Muslim ruler named Mohammed Begda, fell in love with the bereaved queen, who demanded he complete the stepwell her husband had started if he wanted her hand in marriage.
 He agreed, and set to work building the most beautiful well, five stories deep, adding intricate carvings of leaves, flowers, fish, and animals in a blend of Islamic architecture and Hindu symbolism.

 When the well was complete except for the crowning dome, Begda presented his work, and asked the queen to honor her promise.
 She inspected his work, walked around the beautiful well, said a prayer, and threw herself into the depths.